IteraSuite Logo

 Common Questions

-How is 'Reading Time' estimated?
+How is 'Reading Time' calculated?

 Does character count include spaces?